shanjing/runic/README.md

 # Runic

 A modern infrastructure and application platform built with Terraform, Kubernetes, and Helm.
+Nexus is in an active development stage, with gradual improvements underway.

 > 📖 **Learn more about Runic**: See [ABOUT.md](./ABOUT.md) for project vision and creator background.